-Please refer SSRS Table Report, Format Table Report in SSRS article to understand the steps involved in creating and formatting Table Report, and refer Grouping in SSRS Table Report article for Grouping techniques.
+Please refer SSRS Table Report, Format-Table Report in SSRS article to understand the steps involved in creating and formatting Table Report, and see Grouping in SSRS Table Report article for Grouping techniques.

 Let me show you the report preview

-In order to add the Global variable, you have to drag and drop the required variable on to the Page Header or Footer.
+To add the SSRS Global variable, you have to drag and drop the required variable on to the Page Header or Footer.

 Click on the Preview tab to see the report preview.
-From the below screenshot you can see that the global variable is showing the report name.
+From the below screenshot, you can see that the SSRS global variable is showing the report name.

 Let me format the Global variable.
-If you observe the Item closely, it is a text box so right click on the variable and select the Text Box Properties option as we shown below.
+If you observe the Item, it is a text box.
+So please right-click on the variable and select the Text Box Properties option.

 Once you select the Text Box Properties.. option, a new window called Text Box Properties will be opened.

-Click OK button to close the properties window.
-Let me show you the report Preview.
+Click the OK button to close the properties window.
+Let me show you the Report Preview.
 Now you can see the Formatted Global Variable i.e., Report Name

 Let me add two more variables to the existing report, and this time add them to Page Footer.